School LocationHenry Ford Learning Institute - Dearborn / Detroit MI - hfli.org

 As a member of HFLI’s Programs of Impact Team, our Design Thinking Program Coordinator will support the strategic growth and implementation of signature programs that help others learn to leverage the power and potential of Design Thinking to address educational and other social challenges.
 The Program Coordinator’s major areas of responsibility for his/her portfolio of projects include:

 Program Design and Development.
 Create and refine program offerings, related public events, instructional tools, materials, facilitation plans and implementation protocols.

 Administrative Management.
-Provide clear and effective oversight of all program activities, staff, partners and volunteer contributors to ensure operational efficiency, financial viability and program excellence.
+Provide clear and effective oversight of program activities, staff, partners and volunteer contributors to ensure operational efficiency, financial viability and program excellence.

 We ask every applicant for this position to submit an artifact that best communicates how he or she has successfully managed a project or built a program.
 Surprise and delight us – we know you can.

 - Demonstrated success managing a set of programs that have produced ambitious outcomes for participants

 - 3-5 years of experience providing participants with structured learning opportunities that are attuned to their unique developmental needs

 - Expertise using and coaching others to use Design Thinking tools and strategies in a range of situations and for a variety of purposes